Divorce Mediation Singapore: What It Is & How It Works (A Guide)

 • Spousal Maintenance: Mediation helps decide the financial support, including the amount and duration one spouse may need to pay to the other.

-• Debts and Liabilities: Couples work together to figure out how to manage shared debts, ensuring both parties understand their financial responsibilities after the divorce.
+• Debts and Liabilities: Couples work together to manage shared debts, ensuring both parties understand their financial responsibilities after divorce.

 • Retirement Funds: Decisions regarding the division of retirement funds, such as CPF savings, are mediated to ensure a fair distribution.